cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 ## Publish

-All your genesis validators and all other potential node operators need access to this file for them to be technically able to start the network.
+All your genesis validators and all other potential node operators need access to this genesis file for them to be technically able to start the network.
 So put it on a public server.
 Picking a dedicated Github repository for all things _production_ is a good example.

 The relevant parties should also come to a consensus that this genesis represents the agreed initial state.
 Indeed:

 * Parties are being granted genesis tokens and one may not accept being omitted.
-* Parties are enroling to be validators.
-So there needs to be agreement on this file.
+* Parties are enrolling to be validators, so there needs to be agreement on this file.

 This is the only _block_ that needs a social consensus on its content.
 All other blocks will be agreed on technically by the PoS consensus.